 When I arrived home that day, I googled the questions, and I found the working out online.
 I observed how the author did it.
 I found out that the methods I used were correct, but I input the wrong plus or minus signs, and often use “shortcuts” that lead to answers.
 All of the errors could be avoided if I practiced more questions on the topic, and started to utilize past papers.

-From that point on, I started a routine of studying a minimum of an hour every tuesdays, thursdays and fridays.
+From that point on, I started a routine of studying a minimum of an hour every Tuesday, Thursday and Friday.
 This studying schedule is not only focused for math, but also for other subjects as well.
 Not only that, I expanded my revision materials to include past IB test papers, and questions from the textbook.
 Though at first it was a hassle, I eventually got used to the routine and made it my productive habit.

 The impact of this routine has been positive not only for my academic achievements, but also myself.
 I became more disciplined, and more aware of my use of time.
-I also learned the value of time, and how an extra hour is beneficial for my studies and myself.
+I also learned the value of time, and how an extra hour is beneficial for my studies and discipline.

 On my last math test, I got a 7.